hello-robot/stretch_ctrl_dev/README.md

 ## Documentation

-Your robot is a standard Stretch 3 minus the arm and head camera.
+Your robot is a standard Stretch 3 minus the arm.
 As such,some of the documentation won't apply.

 Take some time to [review the guide](https://docs.hello-robot.com/0.3/getting_started/hello_robot/) and become familiar with the robot.